-Although many studies have highlighted the importance of self-discipline, there are still few studies that offer specific and contextualised intervention strategies to improve self-control, self-regulation, and delay of gratification in primary school students.
+Although many studies have highlighted the importance of self-discipline, there are still few studies that offer specific and contextualised intervention strategies to improve selfcontrol, self-regulation, and delay of gratification in primary school students.
 This study aims to develop practical recommendations that teachers and parents can implement in Jombang to support students' self-discipline and character development.
-This study seeks to fill this gap.
-If you wanted the set of the students of the students is students and parents shape students' self-discipline in Jombang.
+This study seeks to fill this gap by exploring in more detail how these two environments shape students' self-discipline in Jombang.
 By identifying these research gaps, the planned quantitative descriptive study aims to significantly contribute to understanding and improving self-discipline among primary school students in Jombang.
 The study results are expected to form the basis for developing more effective and contextualised educational strategies.